FoundationDB/fdb-record-layer/docs/Coding_Style.md

 * We can easily search our logs for all occurrances of a given exception, such as finding how often "Found corrupt record" occurs
-* For a given exception, we can filter or group on the logging properties, such as counting the number of correupt records by record type
+* For a given exception, we can filter or group on the logging properties, such as counting the number of corrupt records by record type
 * At a broader scale, without having variables polluting the text of the exception, we can trivially do things like determine which exception happens most frequently in the system, by performing a count grouped by